wolfschus/arturiagang/README.md

 # arturiagang
 A Midi Sequence for Linux / SDL to control Arturia BeatStepPro.

 Works perfect on Raspberry Pi with touchscreen.
-To use touchscreen, pleas run it in fullscreen on X.
+To use touchscreen, please run it in fullscreen on X.

 To use binary: